godatadriven/godatadriven-blog/content/the-performance-impact-of-vectorized-operations.md

 In our code, `points` is a NumPy array.
 NumPy arrays can be easily manipulated because, under the hood, they have been coded to be a really convenient way to describe blocks of computer memory.
-The particular structure chosen by NumPy allows its arrays to be straightforwardly modified by C code.
+The particular structure chosen by NumPy allows its arrays to be straightforwardly modified by C or Fortran code.
 This is fundamental here because, as we saw above, computing a similar operation 400000 times in Python is not exactly the most clever idea.